[ Home ] [ News ] [ Contact ] [ Search ] Domain coordinates

 growth-coordinate-axis integer_array optional !

-must be specified if strain related quantities have to be considered
+relevant if strain related quantities have to be considered

-pseudomorphic-on character optional ! a default material or user defined name (Actually it currently is required.)
+pseudomorphic-on character optional ! a default material or user defined name

 alloy-concentration double optional ! in case, that default material is a ternary